d-lynch95/Portfolio-1-GreatOceanRoadsters/README.md

   - There was an issue with the confirmation.html page.
 This page was supposed to be the destination for form submission.
 After receiving help from Sean Young on slack I was told that we do not yet have the requisite knowledge to format the server to accept form submissions.
 I have added a submission confirmation page but do not have the server formatted to accept form submissions.

+  - The footer has underlines in the spaces between the social media icons.
+User inc21 on slack pointed out that these could be removed by adding a text-decoration:none to the css.
+This removed the issues with the underline.

 ### Validator Testing